erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-That-Turned-Into-Multibaggers.md

 This post details the stocks I bought that went multibagger.
 They went up at least 100% and sometimes more.
 In eacg position, I continued buying shares.
 This states the maximum multiple achieved from my lowest entry price lot.
-At current time, I'm currently holding 6 stocks that have gone multibagger.
+At current time, I'm currently holding 8 stocks that have gone multibagger (3x or better).
 I also included 4 stocks and 1 ETF that have doubled (2-baggers).

 Here are the current multibaggers I'm holding in unrealized gains.
 They are listed in order of highest multiplier to lowest.
 I've included 6 points for each investment: